comfyjase/godot-project-template/README.md

 ![Screenshot of an python app named toolbox with a toolbox icon and three buttons: builds, commit checker and maintanence.](.github_assets/images/toolbox.png)

 > [!NOTE]
-> These tools are written using python scripts but have only been tested properly on a Windows OS - with some work they should be able to be cross-platform friendly.
+> These tools are implemented using python scripts but have only been tested properly on Windows OS - with some work they should be able to be cross-platform friendly.

 ### Builds
 ![Gif of a user selecting two different builds in a list and then downloading them to a local binary folder.](.github_assets/images/tools_builds_downloading.gif)